 You can call x-xss as cross-site scripting.
 X-XSS Protection security header protects your sites against cross-site scripting.

-How To Add HTTP Security Headers In WordPress
+Adding HTTP Security Headers in WordPress Using .htaccess

 There are a couple of ways to add HTTP security headers in WordPress.
-The best ways is to add using the .htaccess file.
-If you don’t have any experience you might try to get help of the plugins.
+The best way is to add using the .htaccess file.
+If you don’t have any experience, you might try to get help of the plugins.
 Additionally, plugins provide more than security headers only.

-At first login to your websites hosting panel or cPanel.
-From there navigate to file manager and find the root folder of your WordPress website.
+First, log in to your website’s hosting panel or cPanel.
+From there, navigate to File Manager and find the root folder of your WordPress website.

 As there is a (.) in the file name so it can be hidden.
 If you can’t find the .htaccess file, click on settings and select “Show hidden files”.
 Then select the file and choose Edit.

-Now add the following code in the end of the file.
+Now add the following code at the end of the file.